Maintenance treatment for childhood acute lymphoblastic leukaemia (ALL)

 Chemotherapy by mouth

 Your child takes chemotherapy as tablets or a liquid every day during maintenance.
 This chemotherapy drug is called mercaptopurine, also known as 6 - MP.
 They take it once a day, at the same time each day.
-They need to swallow the tablet whole if possible with plenty of water.
+Your child should not take the mercaptopurine at the same time as milk or dairy products.
+They can take them 1 hour before or 2 hours after milk or dairy products.

 Once a week they have the chemotherapy drug methotrexate.
 It comes as a tablet or liquid.
 Many children take this on the same day each week to make it easy to remember.